WoltLab/docs.woltlab.com/docs/php_api_cronjobs.md

 Cronjobs offer an easy way to execute actions periodically, like cleaning up the database.

-{% include callout.html content="The execution of cronjobs is not guaranteed but requires someone to access the page with JavaScript enabled." type="warning" %}
+!!! warning "The execution of cronjobs is not guaranteed but requires someone to access the page with JavaScript enabled."

 This page focuses on the technical aspects of cronjobs, [the cronjob package installation plugin page](package_pip_cronjob.md) covers how you can actually register a cronjob.